EOEPCA/deployment-guide/docs/prerequisites/crossplane.md

 The Crossplane deployment comprises a core system deployment, which is then extended via the installation of Providers.
 Each Provider enables the management of a specific type of infrastructure or service, such as Kubernetes clusters, cloud storage, databases, etc.

+Crossplane is currently relied upon by several Building Blocks in this Deployment Guide, including:

+* IAM Building Block<br>
+  _Declarative provisioning of Clients, Users, Groups, and Roles in Keycloak._
+* Workspace Building Block<br>
+  _Declarative provisioning of workspaces and associated IAM resources._

 ## Crossplane Core

 The first step is to deploy the Crossplane core system using Helm: